 Sometimes picking a large sectional sofa can make a small living room feel larger.
 The key is to keep it the same, or similar color to the walls it's against so it's much more subtle and doesn't just dominate the entire room.
 Pick a design that has a more sleek look to it, maybe it's lower to the floor or is armless so it doesn't add too much visual bulk.
 Then just keep the rest of the space very minimal, and probably forgo the coffee table in the middle of the room so you can actually see some floor.

-See our guide to how to choose living room furniture if you want any more tips or advice.
+See our guide to how to choose living room furniture if you want any more tips or advice, and find the best seating for your small space in our guide to the best couches.

 2. Get your furniture away from the walls